-2. You hire a paralegal.
+- You Hire a Paralegal.
 A paralegal is a good person to seek help from if you have a matter that requires a lot of standard forms to complete.
 For instance, in a bankruptcy or a probate matter, the paralegal is limited to advising their client with filling in the answers to the legal questionnaires.
 A paralegal is similar to a physician assistant for a doctor.
 They are trained professionals who are legally limited to perform certain tasks.
 Like a real estate agent, or financial adviser, a paralegal cannot provide legal advice and can lose their license if they do so.

 Conclusion.
 There are times when using an attorney may not be necessary.
 But try not to cite “money” as the reason to forgo proper legal representation since there are different types of affordable fee arrangements that attorneys can structure for clients.
-If you are ever in doubt of your legal rights, absolutely no one but a licensed attorney (practicing in the area of law that concerns you) can advise you of your legal rights and remedies.)
+If you are ever in doubt of your legal rights, absolutely only a licensed attorney (practicing in the area of law that concerns you) can advise you of your legal rights and remedies.
 Attorneys, like most professionals, can briefly give you time to discuss and assess your matter and advise you accordingly.
 Only then should the options enumerated above be considered.

 About the Author: Since 1990, David Soble has represented lenders, loan servicers, consumers and business owners on residential and commercial real estate, finance and compliance issues.
 He has been involved in thousands of real estate transactions, being responsible for billions in real estate loan portfolios throughout his career.